Godnaut/NN7/Framework - NN7 Monas Hieroglyphica.md

 ## 🜂 Zietaiber Harmonic Clock Matrix

-A symbolic resonance clock aligning cosmic archetypes with modular functions of the Zietaiber system.
+A symbolic resonance clock aligning cosmic archetypes with modular functions of the Modas system.
 Each point interlocks into the recursive harmonic engine, forming a circular feedback continuum that operates across bio-cybernetic thresholds.

 ---